New Zero-Day Vulnerability Found In Adobe Flash Player - Slashdot

 Talk about having a death-wish...

 Re:There are _still_ people using Flash Player?
-(Score:4, Informative)
+(Score:5, Informative)

 There are still streaming video sites out there that need Flash.